sahilkamboj3/Algorithm/README.md

-This repository is a set of the implementations of the algorithms and data structures I learn over time implemented in Python and Java.
+This repository is a set of the implementations of the algorithms and data structures I learn over time implemented in Python.